maxboeck/mxb/src/posts/make-free-stuff/2022-01-25-make-free-stuff.md

 web3 and NFTs are the latest evolution of this culture.
 The latest attempt to impose even more artificial locks and transactions on users, to extract even more money.

-{% highlight %}This is the web as envisioned by late-stage capitalism: a giant freemium game where absolutely everyone and everything is a "digital asset" that can be packaged, bought and sold.{% endhighlight %}
+This is the web as envisioned by late-stage capitalism: a giant freemium game where absolutely everyone and everything is a "digital asset" that can be packaged, bought and sold.

 ----